JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

 ## Data Representation

-- Now that we know how data is represented in memory
+- Now we know how data is represented in memory
 - We will start and working with real data
 - Starting by showing how we work with decimal numbers in C++
 - C++ provides three fundamental types that you use to represent data